In Broad Daylight, Carjackers Steal Man's Car Right In Front Of His Irving Park Home Of 30 Years

 The crew who stole Cihak’s SUV is believed to be the same who took another SUV at 1 p.m.
 Tuesday afternoon in Albany Park.
 The two carjackings happened within eight minutes of each other.

 “He was actually very calm given the circumstance,” said a neighbor of the Albany Park man.
-“He was calmer than the rest of the neighborhood.”READ MORE: Student, Security Guard Shot Outside Wendell Phillips Academy High School In Bronzeville
+“He was calmer than the rest of the neighborhood.”READ MORE: Child Tax Credit: When Is Your October Payment Coming?

 The carjacking in daylight leaves many to wonder whether the thieves are thriving on the fear placed in people.